View Document Text

 into the commingled products.
 Burgundy retains the authority to set the minimum subscription amounts from

-time to time in the Burgundy DST Funds, in accordance with the Burgundy DST Funds’ legal documents.
+time to time in the Burgundy DST Funds, in accordance with the Burgundy DST Funds’ governing documents.

 Item 8: Methods of Analysis, Investment Strategies and Risk of Loss